niek-sidn/hsm_workshop_nethsm/Slide05b.md

   * Small or bigger attack surface? lowest number of services/open ports?
   * Tamperproofness

-#### Security:
+#### Support:
   * Do we get premium support or are we "just one of many customers".
   * Documentation/education available to keep you up-to-date?
 Best practise guides?
   * Help available, and under what conditions?
 24x7x356?
 How fast?
-  * Can bugfixes be submitted in an acceptable way, and will the be acted upon?
+  * Can bugfixes be submitted in an acceptable way, and will they be acted upon?
   * On-line knowledge base, or all questions "call support"
   * Open source, code accessible
   * Support "more or less in person" or ticketing